Merchants Bridge Renovation

 - Broadcast alerts to smartphones and PCs if alarm conditions are detected.

-GEO proposed a fully automated, wireless monitoring solution, using 31 battery-powered, GeoCloud wireless tiltmeters, 4 solar-powered wireless gateways, and GeoCloud services for processing alarms and generating graphs and reports.
+GEO initially proposed a solution using AMTS and prisms.
+However, the contractors opted for a less expensive option using a node-and-gateway data acquisition system consisting of 31 battery-powered tiltmeters, 4 solar-powered internet gateways, and GeoCloud services for processing alarms and generating graphs and reports.

 The tiltmeters were installed down the centerline of the piers and bents.
 Some can be seen above.

 GEO fit the biaxial tiltmeters with magnetic mounting plates and installed them on each of the river piers, the eastern approach trestle bents, and the abutments.
 The gateways were installed at equal distances along the the bridge to a robust wireless network.

 The tiltmeters were configured to transmit measurements to the gateways at 5-minute intervals..
 The gateways relayed the measurements to the GeoCloud servers.